-A pointer to a struct file is commonly named filp.
+An instance of struct file is commonly named filp.
 You'll also see it refered to as struct file file.
 Resist the temptation.

 Go ahead and look at the definition of file.
 Most of the entries you see, like struct dentry aren't used by device drivers, and you can ignore them.
 This is because drivers don't fill file directly; they only use structures contained in file which are created elsewhere.